Max-Chen2020/cccstudio-ugrs-starter-kit/admin/independent-study-contract.md

 ### Learning Objectives

-1. Learn to train LSTM networks to generate music.
+1. Learn to use LSTM network to generate music.

-2. Understand how machines recognize feelings converyed by music.
+2. Understand how machines recognize different characteristics of music.

 3. Learn to design a good musical interface.